An operational approach to spacetime symmetries: Lorentz transformations from quantum communication: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Oscar Dahlsten and Robert H\"ubener for many helpful and stimulating discussions and to Ted Jacobson for constructive criticism and comments.
 We also thank the referees for useful suggestions which helped to improve the presentation of this manuscript.
 Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research and Innovation.
+The project leading to this publication has also received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 657661 (awarded to PH).
 PH would also like to thank the ITP Heidelberg for hospitality during a visit.
-This research was undertaken, in part, thanks to funding from the Canada Research Chairs program
+This research was undertaken, in part, thanks to funding from the Canada Research Chairs program.